Dybondzy/Pewlett-Hackard-Analysis/README.md

 An updated README.md that has your written analysis https://github.com/Dybondzy/Pewlett-Hackard-Analysis/edit/main/README.md

-To submit your challenge assignment in Canvas, click Submit, then provide the URL of your Pewlett-Hackard-Analysis GitHub repository for grading.

 Deliverable 1: The Number of Retiring Employees by Title (50 points) Deliverable 1 Instructions